University Mental Health Day

 The Dundee University Yoga Society shared with us the main obstacles students face in accessing mental health support and how they can be addressed with appropriate support and guidance towards services.
 Read more here.

 You can request flyers and support information cards from us to distribute around seating areas on campus and pin them on community noticeboards.
-With your help, we can ensure that every student knows they can turn to us for support.
+With your help, we can ensure that every student knows they can turn to us and other organisations for support.

 University Mental Health Day isn’t just about awareness. it’s also about taking steps to care for your own mental wellbeing.